-This date sounds like a ton of fun, and I heard about it from a friend the other day after she and her husband tried it.
+This date sounds like a ton of fun, and I heard about it from a friend after she and her husband tried it.

-By tweaking her idea, just a little, you can add in some incredible opportunities to have some meaningful conversations.
+By tweaking her idea just a little, you can add in some incredible opportunities to have meaningful conversations.

-Which kids’ activities are happening, did all the bills get paid, how is work, are just a sample of the mundane conversation we have in our day-to-day lives.
+Which kids’ activities are happening, did all the bills get paid, and how is work, are just a sample of daily mundane conversation.

 This is not only a fun date, but it will get you talking about something else.